FintanH/lc-2018-proposal/proposal.md

 **Abstract Summary**:

 ## Intro
 People who work with software libraries, whether in-house or open source, rely on the documentation of these libraries.
-The original author(s) were able to express the functionality of this library via code but this not necesarrily mean that a new onlooker can use it immediately.
-This where documentation, tutorials and blog posts come in.
+The original author(s) were able to express the functionality of this library via code but this does not necesarrily mean that a new onlooker can use it immediately.
+This is where documentation, tutorials and blog posts come in.

 Being in the Haskell community, a common complaint that is often heard is that the documentation for libraries can range from poor to non-existent.
 This does not mean that _all_ libraries have poor documentation.
 In fact there are a few that have excellent resources and are written about a lot.
 What we will dicuss in this talk is the way we, as a community, can improve the poor documentation and dispell this complaint from our community.